 The Company is included in the filing of income tax returns in the U.S. federal jurisdiction, and in various states, either as part of an affiliated filing group or on a stand-alone basis.
-The Company's open income tax years vary by jurisdiction, but all income tax years are closed through 2015 except for New York State and City.
+The Company's open income tax years vary by jurisdiction, but all income tax years are closed through 2016 except for New York State and City.

 The Company regularly assesses the likelihood of assessments in each taxing jurisdiction within which it operates and has established tax reserves it believes are adequate in relation to any potential exposures.
-The Company has no unrecognized tax benefits as of June 30, 2020.